ARCCA/intro-to-machine-learning-applications/_episodes/05-transferring-your-workflow-to-an-hpc-system.md

 - "Understand main steps related with moving to an HPC system"
 keypoints:
 - "Moving to an HPC system can be challenging but there are sources of help that can make the transition easier."
 - "As you progress in the development of machine and deep learning applications new challenges are likely to appear.
-Requesting help in those case can save you a lot of tme."
+Requesting help in those case can save you a lot of time."
 ---

 It is very often the case when working on machine and deep learning problems to